 Internet platforms have helped SMEs and micro-entrepreneurs to expand their customer-base with no need of a storefront presence.
 Alibaba has expanded markets for many small entrepreneurs and craftspersons.
-In 2016, the World Bank reported that Alibaba supports an estimated 10 million jobs in China, or roughly 1.3% of China's total workforce.
-It is now estimated that Alibaba created over 36 million jobs in 2017.
-It is goestimated that Alibaba created over 36 million jobs in 2017.
-It is goestimated that Alibaba created over 36 million jobs in 2017.
-It is goestimated that Alibaba created over 36 million jobs in 2017.
-It is goestimated 1.75 million active platform for handmade or vintage items and various services, has an estimated 1.75 million active sellers worldwide, with 30% of its sales outside the United States.
-It E-commerce platforms have also been launched in a number of other large countries, including Flipkart and Snapdeal in India, Ozon in Russia, Jumia and Konga in Nigeria, and Takealot and Kalahari in South Africa.
+In 2016, the World Bank reported that Alibaba supports an estimated 10 million jobs in China, or roughly 1.3% of China's total workforce.112 It is now estimated that Alibaba created over 36 million jobs in 2017.113 Etsy, a peer-to-peer e-commerce platform for handmade or vintage items and various services, has an estimated 1.75 million active sellers worldwide, with 30% of its sales outside the United States.114 E-commerce platforms have also been launched in a number of other large countries, including Flipkart and Snapdeal in India, Ozon in Russia, Jumia and Konga in Nigeria, and Takealot and Kalahari in South Africa.115

 In agriculture, the use of mobile phones is allowing farmers to link to a wider pool of customers for their output and to obtain information about prices in distant markets.
 Phones can also be used to provide accurate information about weather.
-Many studies show that use of mobile phone to provide information results in higher prices and profits for farmers in a range of settings.117 Other innovations make use of websites and the Internet for e-commerce without
+Many studies show that use of mobile phone to provide information results in higher prices and profits for farmers in a range of settings.116 Other innovations make use of websites and the Internet for e-commerce without

-110 Kadakia 2016.
+109 Kadakia 2016.

-111 Hunt 2016.
+110 Hunt 2016.

-112 Ibid, 6.
+111 Ibid, 6.

-114 The Economic Times 2018.
+113 The Economic Times 2018.

-115 Esty 2017.
+114 Esty 2017.

-117 World Trade Organization 2013.
+116 World Trade Organization 2013.